 If your intended major requires a foreign language (or if you wish to take a foreign language course as an elective) and you plan to take French, German or Spanish to meet that requirement, you must take the Clemson Foreign Language Placement Test (FLPT) before registering for a foreign language course.
 Click here for more information...

 Regardless of the degree pursued, all language majors are required to study abroad prior to graduation.
-Students of Chinese, French, German, or Japanese are expected to study abroad for at least one academic year, and students of Spanish for at least one semester.
+Students of French or German modern languages majors are expected to study abroad for at least one academic year, and students of all other majors for at least one semester.

 Students may choose a minor in the following areas: American Sign Language, Chinese, East Asian Studies, French, German, Italian, Japanese, Russian Area Studies and Spanish.
 See Modern Languages Program for details.